msgpo/Xiret/README.md

 ## Motivation
 Initially Xiret was created to pass some time when the Experience Index UI was removed in Windows 8.1.
 Since it's growing into V2 I though 'why not share?'
 VB isn't too hard to get into and it may help someone learn a thing or two, like I did.
-Other motivation was anti-virus engines flagging this software as malware, now there's proof as everyone can see it's guts.
+Other motivation was anti-virus engines flagging this software as malware, now everyone can see it's guts they know they're safe!

 ## License
 Xiret - Experience Index UI License